ARM-software/CMSIS-RTX/README.md

   📦
   ┣ 📂 .github/workflows         GitHub Action workflows
-     ┣ 📄 gh-pages.yml           Deployment of static documentation from gh-pages branch to GitHub Pages ┗ 📄 pack.yml               Generation/publish of the pack and documentation
+     ┣ 📄 gh-pages.yml           Deployment of static documentation from gh-pages branch to GitHub Pages ┣ 📄 libs.yml               Build of the RTX libraries ┗ 📄 pack.yml               Generation/publish of the pack and documentation
   ┣ 📂 CMSIS                     CClass CMSIS files
      ┣ 📂 Documentation          Target directory for generated documentation